mrd9483/heart_management/index.md

 - ½ teaspoon honey
 - Dash of cinnamon

-*Instructions:* Combine all ingredients in a bowl.
+*How to make it:* Mix everything in a bowl.
+Enjoy!

-*Heart benefits:* Calcium from yogurt.
+*Heart goodness:* Calcium from yogurt.
 Omega-3 fatty acids from walnuts.

 **Herbed White Bean Dip**
 - 1 cup white beans (rinsed well if canned)